MollyOuma/design/design.md

 Web:

-therapists ,parents and admin will access the web. it is the main user interface and should be mobile friendly.
+Caregivers, parents and admin will access the web. it is the main user interface and should be mobile friendly.

 3.2 HARDWARE INTERFACES